anir1296/ManualMapping/README.md

 This is more evasive because some applications will hook into LoadLibrary to detect the dlls being loaded However, it is very complicated because you have to emulate everything LoadLibrary does

-Project was built in VS2022.
+Solution uses VS2022.
 For a simple DLL injection demonstration, see Injector project.
-For manual mapping, see ManualMapping project.
+For manual mapping, see ManualMappingInjector project.

 ## Resources and Examples:
 1. Complete video tutorial: